- Open Waters Initiative

 top of page

-Steve Wilson is an Executive Vice President with FilmRise, a digital film and television distribution company.
-He has had his own strategic communications firm for over a decade working with financial services, media/interactive, and non-profit organizations.
-Before returning to SWP, he was a managing director at JP Morgan, Wilson led a national financial sponsor team covering venture capital and private equity firms.
+Steve Wilson owns and runs SWP, a strategic communications firm working with financial services, media/interactive, and non-profit organizations.
+Before returning to SWP, he was a managing director at JP Morgan, leading the national financial sponsor team covering venture capital and technology focused private equity firms.
 His family spent 5 generations on the New York Waterfront as steamfitters for Stephen Ransom, Inc. from 1860 to 1959.

 Wilson’s media experiences include launching new business initiatives for Organic Online, CNBC, ABC/ESPN, Electronic Arts, and Crest Films.
 Wilson guided National Geographic Television's entry into giant screen (IMAX) films.
 In the non-profit sector, he was executive vice president of the Prostate Cancer Foundation and served as board chairman of The Naked Angels Theater Company.
 He has taught film, television, and advertising production at NYU’s Tisch School of the Arts and political science at The Harvard School in Los Angeles.

 Wilson earned an MBA from the Harvard Business School and an AB in Politics from Princeton University.
 He has finished five New York City Marathons and enjoys chess and international investing.
-His home is on the NY Waterfront in Greenwich Village, has lived in London and traveled extensively in Russia, Norway, UK, China, Vietnam, and Cambodia.
+His home is on the NY Waterfront in Greenwich Village, has lived in London and traveled extensively in Russia, Scandinavia, UK, China, Vietnam, and Cambodia.

 top of page